walinejs/waline/docs/en/guide/client/visitor.md

 });
 ```

-Valine will automatically find the elements which have `leancloud_visitors` class in current page and use their `id` as the query condition.
-And fill the obtained value into the child element whose `class` value is `leancloud-visitors-count`:
+Waline will automatically find the elements which have `leancloud-visitors` class in current page and use their `id` as the query condition.
+And fill the obtained value into the child element has a `leancloud-visitors-count` class:

 ```html
 <!-- id will be used as the query condition -->